-Strand/Topic: Date: Grade: Curriculum Expectation ıs Is there a Conne ection for Students?
-Connections to other Curricular Areas?
-List overall and specific that you are addressing Equity, Diversity, Inclus and assessing. this topic?
-How does this connect to lives and how can I co o other curricular areas What actions do I take t o ensure the les son is attainable t · tify some disadvantag es students may Questions to Ask Accommodations/ Modifications (content/process/ product/ learning environment) Materials Part 1: Minds On students need relate to and with the conto lesson?
-What use to activate prior knowled Looks Like brains mind mini-t discus review mater be successful ent of the strategies can I e students' lge? storming map task ssion wing previous What key questions will you ask during the lesson?
+Strand/Topic: Date: Grade: Curriculum Expectatio ns Is there a Conne ection for Students?
+Connections to other Curricular Areas? that you are addressing w about my students' lives and how can I connect their lives tw does this connect to other curricular areas?
+What actions do I take have and suggestions c to ensure the les son is attainable t · tify some disadvantag es students may Questions to Ask Accommodations/ Modifications (content/process/ product/ learning environment) Materials Part 1: Minds On students need relate to and with the contollesson?
+What use to activate prior knowled Looks Like Looks Like brains mind mini-t discuss review mater be successful ent of the strategies can I e students' lge? storming map task ssion wing previous What key questions will you ask during the lesson?
 This may be used as a diagnostic to inform teaching How will you alter the content, delivery or product of the lesson to serve the needs of all students?
 Tools - manipulatives - tech - instructions for students - BLM scaffolding support (minimal, may be used for only a few students)

-Doub 2.
-Antinu This session of the large M/leat line Hammell and the con- Tools

-Part 2: Action This section of the lesson describes how students will What key questions will How will you alter the content, Tools

-explore and investigate a you ask during delivery or product manipulativestech

-new concept (constructivist the lesson?
-This of the lesson to - tech - instructions for

-approach).
-This is a time may be used as serve the needs of students

-when students can 'assessment as all students? - BLM scaffolding

-communicate, discuss, learning'. an students: support

-support each other, construct icuriiiig . (minimal, may be

-new knowledge, develop used for only a

-concepts, and use higher few students)

-order thinking skills.
-This is a iew stadents)

-time when teachers can

-interact with students,

-differentiate instruction to

-meet all student needs,

-identify and challenge

-student misconceptions and

-assess for learning.

-22

-Looks Like

-an investigation

-small groups of

-students working

-together

-students asked to

-summarize and

-generalize

-includes appropriate

-use of manipulatives

-includes appropriate

-use of technology

-teacher circulating to

-keep students

-moving forward

-may include

-providing hints,

-asking students to

-hypothesize (ask

-'What If?' questions),

-generalize, probing

-where

-misconceptions are

-occurring

-teacher uses

-'thinking routines' to

-make thinking visible

-teacher can identify

-student work that

-will be highlighted in

-the Consolidate part

-of the lesson
+D. J.O.
+A. II The second of the second AA/II. a.
+I. I 11.
+00 0 T I. Part 2: Action This section of the lesson describes how students will explore and investigate a new concept (constructivist approach).
+This is a time when students can communicate, discuss, support each other, construct new knowledge, develop concepts, and use higher order thinking skills.
+This is a time when teachers can interact with students, differentiate instruction to meet all student needs, identify and challenge student misconceptions and assess for learning.
+Looks Like an investigation small groups of students working together students asked to summarize and generalize includes appropriate use of manipulatives includes appropriate use of technology teacher circulating to keep students moving forward may include providing hints, asking students to hypothesize (ask 'What If?' questions), generalize, probing where misconceptions are occurring teacher uses 'thinking routines' to What key questions will you ask during the lesson?
+This may be used as 'assessment as learning'.
+How will you alter the content, delivery or product of the lesson to serve the needs of all students?
+Tools - manipulatives - tech - instructions for students - BLM scaffolding support (minimal, may be used for only a few students)

-Part 3: Consolidate/ Debrief This section of the lesson is a time to highlight the big idea(s), identify common errors, assess FOR learning for next steps, assess AS learning, and have the students reflect on learning (meta-cognition).
-What key questions will you ask during the lesson?
-How will you ensure all students get the opportunity to showcase their learning?
-What tools will you use to consolidate?
+Part 3: Consolidate/ This section of the lesson is a What key How will you What tools will Debrief time to highlight the big idea(s), identify common errors, assess FOR learning for next steps, assess AS learning, and have the students reflect on learning (meta-cognition). questions will you ask during the lesson? ensure all students get the opportunity to showcase their learning? you use to consolidate?
 Kahoot!
-Or other games may be helpful Accessment Tools (diag teacher has students summarize and articulate their thinking to the group teacher identifies students' responses that contain the 'big ideas' may include completing a Word Wall entry (may use Verbal Visual model)
+Or other games may be helpful Looks like teacher has students summarize and articulate their thinking to the group teacher identifies students' responses that contain the 'big ideas' may include completing a Word Wall entry (may use Verbal Visual model)